Stunkymonkey/nixos/README.md

 Deployment is done using [deploy-rs](https://github.com/serokell/deploy-rs), see [usage](#usage).
 Secret are managed using [sops-nix](https://github.com/Mic92/sops-nix).
 For formatting [pre-commit-hooks](https://github.com/cachix/pre-commit-hooks.nix) is used.
+For image generation [nixos-generators](https://github.com/nix-community/nixos-generators) is used.

 ## structure

 ```
 .
+├── images       # custom image generations
+├── machines     # machine definitions
-├── modules      # Own nix-options, to modularize services/hardware/...
+├── modules      # own nix-options, to modularize services/hardware/...
-├── machines     # Machine definitions
+├── overlays     # overlays
-└── pkgs         # Own packages, which are not available in nixpkgs
+├── pkgs         # own packages, which are not available in nixpkgs
+└── profiles     # summarize module collections into single options
 ```

 ## usage